I’ve gotten many questions about the keto diet for runners lately among my private clients, so I felt it was time to discuss it publicly.

 What We Know About A Low Carb Diet for Runners

-If you’re looking to PR or gain speed and endurance, carbs for runners are crucial.
+Do you need carbs to run?
+Well, if you’re looking to PR or gain speed and endurance, carbs for runners are crucial.

 You don’t want to jeopardize that by not consuming adequate carbohydrates.
 I say this over and over again.